Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

     ![Picture 20](../images/upd-dp-300-module-02-lab-28.png)

-### Task 5 - Query an Azure SQL Database with a SQL Notebook
+### Task 5 - Query an Azure SQL Database with SQL Server Management Studio

-1. In Azure Data Studio, connected to this lab’s AdventureWorksLT database, click the **New Notebook** button.
+1. In SQL Server Management Studio, right-click on the AdventureWorksLT database and select New Query.
+2. Paste the following SQL statement into the query window:
+3. Select on the Execute button in the toolbar to execute the query.
+4. In the Results pane, review the results of the query.
+5. Right-click on the AdventureWorksLT database and select New Query.
+6. Paste the following SQL statement into the query window:
+7. Select on the Execute button in the toolbar to execute the query.
+8. In the Results pane, review the results of the query.
+9. Close SQL Server Management Studio.
+Select No when prompted to save changes.

     ![Picture 21](../images/upd-dp-300-module-02-lab-29.png)

-2. Click the **+Text** link to add a new text box in the notebook
+10. Click the **+Text** link to add a new text box in the notebook

     ![Picture 22](../images/upd-dp-300-module-02-lab-30.png)

     >**Note:** Within the notebook you can embed plain text to explain queries or result sets.

-3. Enter the text **Top Ten Customers by Order SubTotal**, making it Bold if desired.
+11. Enter the text **Top Ten Customers by Order SubTotal**, making it Bold if desired.

     ![A screenshot of a cell phone Description automatically generated](../images/upd-dp-300-module-02-lab-31.png)

-4. Click the **+ Cell** button, then **Code cell** to add a new code cell at the end of the notebook.
+12. Click the **+ Cell** button, then **Code cell** to add a new code cell at the end of the notebook.

     ![Picture 23](../images/upd-dp-300-module-02-lab-32.png)

-5. Paste the following SQL statement into the new cell:
+13. Paste the following SQL statement into the new cell:

    ```sql
    SELECT TOP 10 cust.[CustomerID],